Buyers Guide to Basement Hopper Windows

 Prairie Grid

-Basement Hopper vs Awning Window options
+Basement Hopper vs Awning Window: What’s the Difference?

-What’s the difference between a basement hopper and an awning window?
-While both of these window types are hinged on the horizontal edge, awning windows are hinged at the top with the opening at the bottom, and basement hopper windows are hinged at the bottom and open at the top.
 Also, awning windows, like casements, open away from the home using a crank-style handle, while basement hopper windows tilt into the room.
-As their name says, basement hopper windows are designed to work best in basements, and are generally smaller in size than awning windows.
-Neither awning nor basement hopper windows are designed for egress in case of emergency, but both are able to brighten and ventilate your home.
+As their name suggests, basement hopper windows work best in basements, and are generally smaller in size than awning windows.
+Neither awning nor hopper windows should be used for egress in case of emergency, but both are able to brighten and ventilate your home.